Town and gown: Post-1960s: changing climate, changing issues

 Raucous off-campus parties and the excessive noise and public drunkenness associated with them can also create town–gown animosity.
 The University of Colorado (Boulder, Colorado, USA) and Queen's University (Kingston, Canada) provide examples where street parties have escalated into riots.
 In 1995, at Wilfrid Laurier University in sedate Waterloo, Ontario, the "Ezra Street riot" occurred when 1500 revellers showed up at an end-of-the-year student party on Ezra Street.
 The party goers drank copious amounts of beer, threw bottles, and carried on in ways that resulted in 42 arrests and two serious injuries – one when a woman was hit by a chunk of concrete thrown at the party, the other when a man was run over by a jeep.
 The end result was the university's adoption of a new "Code of Conduct" to govern student behaviour.
+Persistent low-level disturbances can also raise tensions with local communities.
+For example, for as long as the University of York has existed, the local population of Heslington has protested against attempts to lengthen pub open hours due to the disruption when pubs close.

 In the 1970s and 1980s, attention was often focused on off-campus fraternities and sororities, whose sometimes rowdy events were lampooned in the 1978 film Animal House.
 Ironically, the institution of "social responsibility" measures to restrict events at fraternity houses has exacerbated tensions, as events moved to non-Greek block and house parties farther off campus.
 The push of social events off campus also increases the incidents of drunk driving, as students who wish to party are pushed outside of campus.

 In the US, a rash of disputes between public universities and host cities have developed in regard to the cost and benefits of the town–gown connection.
 Universities boast that their existence is the backbone of the town economy, while the towns counter with claims that the institution is "robbing" them of tax revenue; but as universities expand their campuses, more land property is removed from local tax rolls.
 Attempts are being pursued to redefine the basic financial terms and conditions upon which the relationship is based.
 As tax-exempt institutions, universities have had no legal obligation to contribute to the coffers of city government, but some do make payments in lieu of taxes based on negotiated agreements (as is the case in Boston).